COPRS/production-common/docs/howto/README.md

 At the top level there is another optional folder called `additional_resources` that can contain a set of K8s yaml files that might contain additional kubernetes resources that shall be deployed when the RS add-on is deployed using the ansible playbook.
 This directory might contain one or multiple yaml files as long as they are valid K8s objects.

 Especially for S1 and S3 they contain a configmap that includes all the tasktables that are required by the Preparation Worker in order to prepare the processing operation before hands.
 These tasktables are not in the CFI images and needs to be mounted into the Preparation worker service.
-Please consult the Software User Manual of the IPF in order to identify the tasktables that needs to be added into such a config map
+Please consult the Software User Manual of the IPF in order to identify the tasktables that needs to be added into such a configmap.

-Take note that the config map needs a unique name that allows to identify which RS add-on the config map related to.
+Take note that the configmap needs a unique name that allows to identify which RS add-on the configmap related to.
 The actual tasktables are added as data text seperated by the file name followed by the actual XML content representing the tasktable.
 So the structure might look like this:

 ```
 apiVersion: v1